 Can you drink the water in Morocco?

 That being said Morocco is scorching hot, and you’ll need to keep yourself hydrated.
 Do this by buying big bottles of water from supermarkets, streetside kiosks, and newsagents.
 Hotels usually have water filters for guests and we highly recommend you try to refill bottles rather than buying new bottles because plastic is the worst.

 If you’re heading out for treks in the desert – or even if you’re just walking around a city – take a good quality water bottle and water purification tablets.
 The water bottle can be used for anything, not just water, which is great if you need a little bit of sugar to keep you energized.

-If you are thinking of making the move, don’t worry: it’s a safe place to live and work.
-The number of foreign nationals living in Morocco (as of 2014) is around 84,000, with French nationals making up 25% of that number.
+IIf you are thinking of making the move, don’t worry: Morocco is a safe place to live and work.
+The number of foreign nationals living in Morocco is rising every year.

 It might be a little bit of a culture shock, and you may struggle – as with making any move to any new country – but Morocco is very safe to live in.

 A great tip?
-Ingratiate yourself into the community and don’t isolate yourself!
-Ideally place yourself somewhere where you’ll find home comforts or at least European familiarities.
+Integrate yourself into the local community and don’t isolate yourself!
+Ideally, place yourself somewhere where you’ll find home comforts or at least European familiarities.
 Base yourself in Casablanca (home to the largest portion of expats) or Rabat – this is also where you’ll find the best jobs.

 It goes without saying that learning at least some of the language, Arabic and/or French, is a must.

-With the help of this guide, you’ll be able to easily know exactly how to stay safe while in Morocco so you can spend less time worrying, and more time exploring this incredible destination.
+With the help of this safe guide for Morocco, you’ll be able to easily know exactly how to stay safe while visiting so you can spend less time worrying, and more time exploring this incredible destination.